keithlennox/roku-feed/README.md

 - Roku's sample feed does not adhere to their spec doc.
 Which is correct?

 ### TO DO
+- Config file?
+Env file?
+Do not commit to git.
+- Errors should contain account and video id
+- Pub/kill dates are correct format for Roku
 - Add and populate BC custom fields
 - Retry x3 and error handling on write to file
 - Do not write a feed to file smaller than x
-- Handle multiple bc accounts
 - Upload series image files and update thumb urls in code
-- Pub/kill dates are correct format for Roku
-- Errors should contain account and video id
 - Is error handling needed on any other fields?
 - Search by flag=roku + state=ACTIVE
 - BC CMS API creds should be read only